Adolescent Brain Development And What It Means

 How Brain Development Works

-You might think of this process as similar to that of pruning a tree: it grows stronger and produces more as certain parts of it are trimmed back.
-By the time a child is six years old, his brain is already 90-95% the size that it will be as an adult.
+You might think of this process as pruning a tree: it grows stronger and produces more as certain parts are trimmed back.
+In neuroscience, this pruning is called brain remodeling, where unused connections are removed.
+By the time a child is six years old, their brain is already 90-95% of the adult size brain.

 Teen Brain Development